How to Record Payment in Accounting?

 The Accounts Payable Process

-The accounts payable process looks like an easy task, but it entails very careful scrutiny of invoices because the slightest errors can spell huge losses for the company.
+The accounts payable process looks like an easy task, but it entails very careful scrutiny of invoices because the slightest errors can spell huge losses for a company.
 In fact, all companies, especially the big and longstanding ones, need to adopt an automated accounts payable system to make sure the following process is accurately performed.

 1. Receipt of an invoice